McMaster-Baby-Lab/handbook/pages/Research/researchAdv/nirs/index.md

 ---

 {: .warning}
 > You are our treasure.
-The best way to hurt yourself is to continuously look **DIRECTLY** sensors (when they emit red lights).
+But the easiest way to hurt yourself is to stare at the sensors (when they emit red lights).
 DON'T.
 >
 > Also, fNIRS machine is ridculously expensive.
 The one we are using costed **half a million**.
 The best ways to break the sensor cables (THEY ARE OPTIC FIBRES) are to FOLD or TANGLE them.
 DON'T.